zacanger/niddesa/text/generated-translations/cullaniddesa/11-chinese-google.md

 reincarnation.

 How is the end of reincarnation unknown?
-"Only this birth cycle will rotate, and thereafter it will not rotate. 』This is indeed not the case, this is the end of reincarnation is not known.
+"Only this birth cycle will rotate, and thereafter it will not rotate.
+"This is indeed not the case, this is the end of reincarnation is not known.
 "Only such a hundredOne birth...only such a thousand births...only such a hundred thousand births...only such a million births...only such a million births...only such a thousand births...
 Only such tens of